-Sara is the lead teacher for the natural dye studio at Sanborn Mills Farm.
+Sara is the Dye Studio Manager at Sanborn Mills Farm.

 Over 18 years ago Sara stopped using chemical dyes and dedicated herself to using only natural dyes in her work.
 She felt the times demanded a closer examination of process and an effort to do whatever she could to work sustainably in terms of her methods and materials.